MOSCOW BLOG: The freedom of the press is under attack in both the east and the west

 The decision to close TUT.by crosses a line that either says that Lukashenko is emboldened by Russian President Vladimir Putin’s support, or that he is scared, or both.

 “Today's blocking of @tutby is the largest crackdown on independent media not only for the last year, but probably for the last 15-20 years.
-The regime had never dared to do this before.
-The site had always been the last stronghold of independent journalism in #Belarus,” Franak Viacorka, an independent journalist in Minsk said in a tweet.
+The regime has never dared to do this before.
+The site had always been the last stronghold of independent journalism in #Belarus,” Franak Viacorka, an independent journalist in Minsk, said in a tweet.

 The situation in Russia is a little subtler, but not a lot.
-The Kremlin has not outlawed a free press, and it retains very little control over the online media, but it has thrown more and more obstacles in its way making it increasingly difficult to operate.
+The Kremlin has not outlawed a free press, and it retains very little control over online media, but it has thrown more and more obstacles in its way, making it increasingly difficult to operate.

-My friends in the Russian press tell me they have been self censoring for a long time and at the liberal, but business orientated RBC newspaper the editorial meetings used to include a discussion of what they could get away with before they “got the call” from the Kremlin if they went too far.
+My friends in the Russian press tell me they have been self-censoring for a long time and at the liberal, but business orientated RBC newspaper the editorial meetings used to include a discussion of what they could get away with before they “got the call” from the Kremlin if they went too far.
 That paper was also taken over and gutted of its independence over a year ago.

 And the repression of alternative opinion has clearly gone up a level, likely triggered by anti-corruption activist and opposition politician Alexei Navalny’s decision to return home.
-By jailing him, the Kremlin caused so much reputational damage it no longer matters what it does so it has taken the opportunity to crush Navalny organisation completely and has now moved on to crushing the main opposition media outlets too.
+By jailing him, the Kremlin caused so much reputational damage it no longer matters what it does, so it has taken the opportunity to crush Navalny's organisation completely and has now moved on to crushing the main opposition media outlets too.
 The logic in Belarus is identical.

 In the latest development Duma deputies have just passed a bill that effectively makes investigative reporting using the leaked databases that have been so effective in the hands of the likes of Bellingcat illegal.